 ID fellows have opportunity to take course work in the KU MPH program if they so desire.
 Fellows are trained in giving presentations, including selection of appropriate cases, preparation of slides, targeting key issues for presentation and discussion, and preparing follow-up case reports and case series for publication.
 Fellows are expected to select a faculty advisor and to take time off of the clinical rotations to do clinical research.
 Here they are guided to prepare and submit manuscripts for presentation.
 Usually, the majority of KU ID fellows elect to take this area of training and prepare presentations for regional and national meetings.

 Faculty in the program have a diverse background, having trained at Yale, Mayo, Vanderbilt, Texas, Columbia and from our own program.
 This clearly strengthens the program in all areas of infectious diseases.
 Several faculty members have completed the MPH degree.
 Others are certified in transplant infections, clinical research methods, and basic research.

 Recently, there have been physicians training in this program from 10 countries in addition to fellows from the US.
-We are proud of our record showing that all fellows who have completed this program for the past 25 years have passed boards and have become fully certified in ID.
 Fellows from the program have accepted positions throughout the country, internationally, in academia and in private practice.

 What is the future for this program and its growth potential associated with the University Hospital?
-The KUH will complete a rehabilitation hospital and associated LTACH in July 2014.
-Then, work will begin on a new oncology inpatient facility.
-Thus the potential for growth the Infectious Diseases training and practice continues here in Kansas CIty.
+The University of Kansas Health System completed a rehabilitation hospital and associated LTACH in July 2014.
+The Cambridge Tower is now under construction and should be completed by late 2017, adding an additional 125 beds and several surgical suites.
+Thus the potential for growth the Infectious Diseases training and practice continues here at the University of Kansas Health System.